-Unlike most project management concepts, the title on this one doesn’t give much away.
+A critical path is a method used by project managers to prioritize tasks and deliver a project on time.
+But unlike most project management concepts, the title of this one doesn’t give much away.

 What is a critical path?

 A critical path is the longest sequence of dependent tasks that must be completed to execute a project.
 The tasks are called critical activities because the whole project runs over if they’re delayed.

 For example, if you’re building a house, the critical path might include activities like digging the foundations, building the walls, and installing the roof.
 If any of these critical activities fall behind schedule the whole project gets delayed.

 Project managers use the critical path method (CPM) to find the critical path.
 The CPM — also known as critical path analysis (CPA) — is a project management technique used to plan and schedule complex projects.
 It’s an algorithm that identifies the longest sequence of dependent activities and measures the time required to complete them from start to finish.

 What does a critical path look like?